Bealby/grandpas-pocket-watch-shop/TESTING.md

 ### Main Header

-- Ensure main header, for desktop devices, has the 'Logo' far left;
-  'Search Bar' center; and icons for 'Repair', 'Profile' and 'Basket', postioned far right respectively.
-- Ensure for smaller devices 'Logo' decreases in size; 'Search Bar' is removed; and that all respective icons decrease in size.
 - Ensure that clicking on the 'Logo' you are returned to the `Home` page.
 - Navigate through Website rigorously, ensuring 'Logo', when clicked,